 Deadline: March 31st

-Worth $1,500, the Rick Fleetwood Scholarship Fund is one of several disability studies scholarships managed by the Arkansas Rehabilitation Association (ARA) to reward students who care deeply about disabled persons.
-Appropriate applicants must be full-time undergrad (12+ credits) or graduate (9+ credits) with at least junior standing who hold a minimum 3.0 major GPA in studies like rehabilitation science, speech therapy, and deaf education.
-There’s also the R. Lewis Urton Scholarship and Vincent H. Bond Scholarship.
+The Rick Fleetwood Scholarship Fund is one of several disability studies scholarships managed by the Arkansas Rehabilitation Association.
+The $1,500 scholarship rewards students who care deeply about disabled persons.
+Applicants must be full-time undergrads or graduate students with at least junior standing.
+They must have a minimum 3.0 major GPA in studies like:

 Contact